jcatankard/fourier_forecast/README.md

 - The initial seasonality amplitude and phase are inferred by Fast Fourier Transformation
 - This is then fine-tuned and fitted with the other components using gradient descent
 - Components can be visualised with plot_components method
-- Additive or multiplicative seasonality can be fitted
 - Numba is used for performance boost

 The main purpose of this is to educate myself on Fast Fourier Transformations and gradient descent.